Website Marketing 101

 Leave Comments on Relevant Blogs.
 Even though some are predicting that blogs are on the decline in their popularity, many are still quite viable.
 You should look for and visit blogs that have something to do with the content of your website (make sure there is at least a “remote” connection between the blogs you pick and the content/topics on your site).
 If the blog’s content is related to your site’s content in some way, then you should be able to find something there that is of interest to you.
 Join in ongoing conversations, or make comments to try to start a new conversation while saying something related to your website.
 Do your best to write in a way that is engaging, insightful, or thought-provoking, so that people will want to talk to you and learn more about you and what you do.

 Make sure your comments are always relevant to the blog’s readers.
-For example, my website, Beaxrivers.com, is primarily about my collection of romantic fiction novels.
+For example, my website (now under construction) is primarily about my collection of romantic fiction novels.
 Since my novels feature African Americans in leading roles as heroines and heroes, I visit blogs targeting African Americans.
-But, since topics related to relationships and romance hold universal interest among people of all racial and ethnic backgrounds, I do not discriminate in the blogs where I visit and make comments.
-Any blog with content related to relationships and romance, or those of interest to readers of romantic fiction in general, are the primary type I visit regularly and I often leave comments on them.
-In addition, at Beaxrivers.com I publish my own magazine, NetWord, which has inspiring, motivational, “self-help” type articles, with lessons from the Bible.
-To market NetWord Magazine, I visit websites of interest to Christian readers and others interested in God, the Bible, and biblical teachings.
+But, since topics related to relationships and romance hold universal interest among people of all racial and ethnic backgrounds, once my website is active, I plan to begin visiting, once again, and making comments on a variety of different blogs.
+Any blog with content related to relationships and romance, or those of interest to readers of romantic fiction in general, are the primary type I will visit regularly and will sometimes leave comments on them.

 Visit and Leave Messages on Message Boards.
 You might think this tactic sounds “old-fashioned,” as in “Who visits message boards in this day and age?”
 But, even though message boards (Internet forums where people go to post a comment or join in “threaded” conversations on a particular topic) seem archaic since they’ve been around about as long as the Internet has existed, understand that they’ve managed to survive for a reason.
 There are millions of them, they cover just about every conceivable topic, and thousands of people still visit them every day.
 Some offer opportunities to give advice, so if you have some to offer, message boards can provide you with a chance to be heard by people needing to learn what you already know.

 Get your website listed in free directory listings.
 Do a search in Google or other search engines to find free online directories that will allow you to place a listing for your website and what you have to offer.
-Sites like SoMuch.com will allow you to list your URL and to include a description of it, for free.
+For example, sites like SoMuch.com will allow you to list your URL and to include a description of it, for free.

 Write/create an eBook related to your website content, and then give it away—for free.
 It doesn’t have to be lengthy, it doesn’t have to cost a lot to create it, and it can be used as marketing tool by linking every page of your eBook to your website.
 So why not create your own?
 Think about your website and its content.
 What are you qualified to be an “expert” on?
 What is something you know about, that others might want/need to learn?
 Be sure to use key search words on your pages as you create your eBook.
 After you create it, encourage people to give it away for you.
 Ask them share your eBook with their friends and acquaintances because sharing will help drive traffic back to your website.
 You can also write a press release about your eBook and send it out using free press release sites (just Google “free press release sites” to find these).
 You can also use online storefronts, such as Amazon’s Kindle Direct Publishing, to list your eBook for free.